RichardLitt/burntfen.com/_projects/marsalfornication.md

 ---
 {% include JB/setup %}

-I was in a band in Malta.
+Collaborators: _Daan Hanselmans (Piano, vocals), Jan Joachimsen (Violin, vocals)_

+I was in a band while I was a student in Malta.
+Mostly it consisted of me and my two friends having a lot of Cisk, the local beer, and fiddling around.
+I played Ukulele, some piano, and wrote and sang most of the songs.